multivendorx/MultiVendorX/readme.txt

 ## MultiVendorX - brings you, your easiest and one stop solution to build a perfect online marketplace website.

 == Description ==
-Afraid of launching an **Online Marketplace**?
-Well, worry no more MultiVendorX provides you with the best **marketplace software**, you can get, to kickstart your own **virtual eCommerce marketplace**.
-This free WordPress plugin equips you with the best of features that help to create any marketplace of your choice.
-So, **create a website like Amazon, Etsy or Airbnb**  without any worries.

 MultiVendorX - Best multivendor marketplace plugin based on WooCommerce powered by WordPress.
 Build your multi vendor marketplace with MultiVendorX.
 Use the best **marketplace software** to create your dream marketplace.
 Whether it's a virtual eCommerce or a booking or a Rental marketplace, MultiVendorX is your best option!!
 This free WordPress plugin equips you with the best features to create any marketplace.
 So, **create a website like Amazon, Etsy, or Airbnb** without dropping a sweat.